open-eid/cdoc2-capsule-server/cdoc2-server/README.md

-#Running locally (dev)
+# Running locally (dev)

-This file describes how to run cdoc2 key servers in your local development machine, without external dependencies
+This file describes how to run cdoc2 key servers in your local development machine, without external infrastructure

 ## Installing and creating PostgreSQL DB in Docker